BlackSheepCalvin/CodingStyles/README.md

 * functional style (with little functional experience),
 * data driven programming,
 * clean architecture (with little clean architecture experience)
+* I also tried an observer pattern/event/reactive kind of style, but it was a little bit forced, and probably a bad idea to try.

 ## The base problem